-Performance measure 2022/23 Target 2022/23 Actual Commentary The percentage of resource consent 98% 92.7% A total of 864 out of 932 (92.7%) of consent applications applications which are processed Not were issued within statutory timeframes. within statutory timeframes. achieved 1,003 consents were lodged during 2022/23 and 932 consents were issued, with the monthly average being 78.
-06 74% A number of factors contributed to this including: In response to these factors, we are actively recruiting to fill vacancies, seeking applicant agreements to double timeframes, processing more applications as Marginal Temporary Activities (in lieu of standard land use applications) where appropriate, and reducing any non- mandatory services like Pre-applications.
-The percentage of current land use 80% 38% As this data set measures monitoring conducted over the consents that are older than two Not last two years, the full effect of COVID-19 is visible. years which have been monitored in the last two years. achieved Resourcing, lockdowns, alert level changes and reduced

-Performance measure 2022/23 Target 2022/23 Actual Commentary 2021/22: 53%, not achieved staff hours as well as illness have impacted our ability to monitor and conduct site visits for lengthy periods of time.
-It is hoped that our current recruitment successes and revisit of our work programme will assist in getting the workload to a manageable level.
+Performance 2022/23 2022/23 Commentary measure Target Actual Commentary The percentage of resource consent applications which are processed within statutory timeframes 1 .
+98% 92.7% Not achieved 2021/22: 96.74% Not achieved A total of 864 out of 932 (92.7%) of consent applications were issued within statutory timeframes.
+1,003 consents were lodged during 2022/23 and 932 consents were issued, with the monthly average being 78.
+A number of factors contributed to this, including; additional time required as reports had to be prepared under two district plan frameworks and additional assessment was required under NPS HPL.
+We also faced issues with staff turnover and experienced a lack of contractor capacity (planners and engineers).
+In response to these factors, we are actively recruiting to fill vacancies, seeking applicant agreements to double timeframes, processing more applications as Marginal Temporary Activities (in lieu of standard land use applications) where appropriate, and reducing any non-mandatory services like Pre-applications.
+The percentage of current land use consents that are older than two years which have been monitored in the last two years.
+80% 38% Not achieved 2021/22: 53% Not achieved As this data set measures monitoring conducted over the last two years, the full effect of COVID-19 is visible.
+Resourcing, lockdowns, alert level changes, reduced staff hours and illness have impacted our ability to monitor and conduct site visits for lengthy periods of time.
+It is hoped that our current recruitment successes and a revisit of our work programme will assist in getting the workload to a manageable level.
 Our workload continues to grow exponentially (approximately 950 for this last year) with limited resources available to meet the demand.
 The number of parking patrols which are carried out in individual communities under the Public Places Bylaw.
-168 162 Not achieved 2021/22: 101, Not achieved Monthly parking patrol targets were not met during the first half of the year due to resourcing.
-It is expected that targets will be met going forward with the appointment of new staff, however, the end of year result is not achieved.
+168 162 Not achieved 2021/22: 101 Not achieved Monthly parking patrol targets were not met during the first half of the year due to resourcing.
+It is expected that targets will be met going forward with the appointment of new staff, but the end of year result is not achieved.
 The percentage of bylaws and policies that are required by legislation are reviewed within their statutory timeframes.
-95% 79% Not achieved 2021/22: 96%, Achieved Council currently has 14 policies required by legislation and has 11 bylaws, none of which are required by legislation.
+95% 79% Not achieved 2021/22: 96% Achieved Council currently has 14 policies required by legislation and 11 bylaws, none of which are required by legislation.
 The following three policies were not updated within their statutory timeframes, due to high staff workload and other pressing requirements: Appointing Directors and Trustees to Council Controlled Organisations Policy; Code of Conduct; Standing Orders.
 Staff have a programme of work for next year to ensure legislative policies are adopted within the required timeframes.
 Adequate land supply (right type in right location) exists to cater for the growth and development of the district.
-Sufficient development capacity (as required by the National Policy Statement - Urban Development) is provided to meet expected short- and medium-term demand. with NPS-UD 100% Achieved 2021/22: 100%, Achieved Future Proof Housing Business Assessment outputs: Residential Short Term 88% sufficiency Medium Term 135% sufficiency Business Land Short and Medium Term &gt;100% sufficiency.
+Sufficient development capacity (as required by the National Policy Statement - Urban Development) is provided to meet expected short- and medium-term demand 2 .
+100% compliance with NPS-UD land supply requirements 100% Achieved 2021/22: 100% Achieved Future Proof Housing Business Assessment outputs: Residential Short Term 88% sufficiency Medium Term 135% sufficiency Business Land Short and Medium Term >100% sufficiency.